bcrist/footlang/doc/src/symbols.md

 x := t as .X  // u64 coercion (inward out) t2 : E = x    // union coercion
 ```
-This might seem confusing, since `as` normally requires a `@type` value on the right side, so you might expect that the symbol would turn into a new anonymous union type here.
+This might seem confusing, since `as` normally requires a `@anytype` value on the right side, so you might expect that the symbol would turn into a new anonymous union type here.
 But that behavior isn't useful here, so we explicitly override with behavior that is useful in this case.